United States Sep 28, 2010

 Analysis

-01Daylyt's line, 'The whip ain't got no roof, it's like a silent dog,' was repeatedly quoted by fans as a standout moment of clever wordplay.
+01Daylyt's line, 'The whip aint got no roof, it's like a silent dog,' became the most quoted bar of the battle, celebrated by fans for its cleverness.

 What fans loved

-• Seeing a focused, 'all bars' version of Daylyt before his infamous antics.
+• Fans overwhelmingly celebrated this as a vintage, 'all bars' performance from Daylyt before his use of antics.

 Criticisms